BBCG/epialleleR/README.md

 ## Introduction

-DISCLAIMER: This is a work in progress, however the package is already usable, and the obtained experimental results have been published.
-Main methods (*`preprocessBam`*, *`generateCytosineReport`*, *`generateBedReport`*) won't change.
-The *`generateVcfReport`* method might at some point be improved to include variable-length sequence variations, while *`generateBedEcdf`* should be considered somewhat experimental and may undergo significant changes or be substituted with some other method in the future.

 *`epialleleR`* is an R package for calling and reporting cytosine methylation and hypermethylated variant epiallele frequencies (VEF) at the level of genomic regions or individual cytosines